Colorado School of Mines: Harvey Scholars

 The Harvey Scholars program attracts students with a passion for service.
 Programming includes luncheons with donors Hugh and Michelle Harvey, community-wide service activities, off-campus retreats, and small group dinners.

 A Harvey Scholarship covers full tuition and mandatory fees for eight semesters at Mines.
 It also includes travel and enrichment grants to support study abroad programs, research pursuits, and professional development.

 Vanguard and Caldwell Scholars

-The Vanguard and Caldwell Communities of Scholars are for highly motivated female students who embody leadership skills and a desire to improve our world through science, technology, engineering and mathematics.
-These service leadership programs develop transformational leaders through professional development, community service, and academic success opportunities over the course of four years.
+The Vanguard and Caldwell Communities of Scholars are for female students who embody leadership skills and a desire to improve the world through science, technology, engineering and mathematics.
+These service leadership programs train leaders through professional development, community service and academic success over four years.

 As members of the Vanguard and Caldwell communities, scholars benefit from vertically integrated support within the cohort, access to women faculty and campus leadership, in addition to financial assistance.
 The Caldwell students receive a full tuition scholarship and are identified as students who demonstrate a commitment to the legacy and ideals of Florence Caldwell.
 Vanguard scholars receive a partial scholarship and are identified as students who will lead the way in making advances in STEM for society upon graduation.